wp-plugins/wp-multi-slider/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Multi slider is an awesome, super lightweight plugin for your wordpress website.
+Multi slider is an awesome awesome and awesome, super lightweight plugin for your wordpress website.
 By installing this plugin you will get 4 types awesome slider.
+We assure that this slider is awesome.

 == Description ==